The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Analysis of the TDE Emission

 We utilize the self-consistent \texttt{relxill} model to describe the direct power-law component and the reflection part \citep{Garcia2014, Dauser2014}.
 In \texttt{relxill}, we fixed the outer disk radius ($R_{\rm out}$) at a fiducial value of $400\,R_{\rm g}$, since it has little effect on the X-ray spectrum.
 The redshift parameter in \texttt{relxill} was fixed at 0 since the host redshift was already included by the \texttt{zashift} model.
 To reduce the complexity of this model, we froze the reflection fraction $R_{\rm F}$ (ratio of the reflected to primary emission; \citealt{Dauser2016}) at 1.
 The inner and outer emissivity index $q$ were fixed at 3 throughout the accretion disk, making $R_{\rm break}$ obsolete.
 We assume the inner disk radius is at the innermost stable circular orbit (ISCO), i.e., $R_{\rm in}=R_{\rm ISCO}$.
 Other parameters in \texttt{relxill} include the power-law index of the incident spectrum $\Gamma$, the cutoff energy of the power-law $E_{\rm cut}$, the black hole spin $a$, the inclination $i$, the ionization of the accretion disk $\xi$, the iron abundance of the accretion disk $A_{\rm Fe}$, and the normalization parameter $\rm Norm_{\rm rel}$.
 We first fit the data allowing $a$ to be free, finding that the fit is not sensitive to $a$.
 Therefore, we performed the fit with $a$ fixed at zero.

-The best-fit model, hereafter (2b), gives $\chi^2/dof = 306.65/296=1.04$ and is shown in the upper right panel of Figure~\ref{fig:joint2_mods}.
+The best-fit model, hereafter (2c), gives $\chi^2/dof = 306.65/296=1.04$ and is shown in the lower-left panel of Figure~\ref{fig:joint2_mods}.
 The best-fit model parameters are given in Table~\ref{tab:joint2_pars}.
-In the lower right panel of Figure~\ref{fig:joint2_mods}, the solid black line shows the best-fit model; Modifications of the best-fit model are shown as dotted (if $a$ is changed from 0 to 0.998), dashed (if $i$ is changed from $43.4^{\circ}$ to $70^{\circ}$), and dash-dotted (if log$\xi$ is changed from 4.09 to 3.50) lines.
+In Figure~\ref{fig:joint2_highres}, the solid black line shows the best-fit model; Modifications of the best-fit model are shown as dotted (if $a$ is changed from 0 to 0.998), dashed (if $i$ is changed from $43.4^{\circ}$ to $70^{\circ}$), and dash-dotted (if log$\xi$ is changed from 4.09 to 3.50) lines.
 The shape and width of the extremely broad iron emission are mainly determined by the high disk ionization state and the moderate inclination.
 We note that the best-fit ionization of $\xi\sim 10^4\,{\rm erg\,cm\,s^{-1}}$ is greater than the typical values observed in Seyfert 1 AGN \citep{Walton2013, Ezhikode2020}.

-\paragraph{Modeling with Absorbers} First, we added partial covering of a neutral absorber using the \texttt{pcfabs} model.
+\paragraph{Modeling with Absorbers} In this method, we attempt to improve the fit by adding absorption features.
+First, we added partial covering of a neutral absorber using the \texttt{pcfabs} model.
 In \texttt{pcfabs}, a fraction $f_{\rm cover}$ of the X-ray source is seen through a neutral absorber with hydrogen-equivalent column density $N_{\rm H}$, while the rest is assumed to be observed directly.
 The best-fit model gives $\chi^2 / dof = 386/297=1.30$.
 If we add a new free parameter (redshift of the neutral absorber) by replacing \texttt{pcfabs} with \texttt{zpcfabs}, $\chi^2/dof$ becomes $370/296=1.25$.
 However, both models leave 5--8\,keV flux excess in the residual.